Pregnant women tend to worry often – it’s quite common to experience periods of stress during pregnancy.

 Some women are worried about all the work that has to be done before maternity leave begins.

-You're worried about bonding with your baby, breastfeeding and whether you'll be able to soothe your crying newborn.
+Others are worried about bonding with their baby, breastfeeding and whether they’ll be able to soothe their crying newborn.

 It’s natural to feel worried during pregnancy, and some level of stress seems almost inevitable.

 You’re busy organising every detail for the newest member of your family, whilst also dealing with a level of exhaustion you previously didn’t know existed.

 Is Stress During Pregnancy Bad For My Baby?

 Once stressed, pregnant women then start to worry about whether stress will be bad for the baby.

 Like you needed another thing to worry about!